tableless/tableless-old-wp/wp-content/plugins/jetpack/readme.txt

 * Stats are now responding faster.
 * There were several improvements and repairs made to sync including additional endpoints, performance enhancements, whitelisted data, better decision making around when to sync information, and more.
 * Markdown now has a CSS class on footnotes.
-* Site stats have been restored to the Jetpack submenu.

 **Improved Compatibility:**